Feature Tour

 api = responder.API(metrics_route="/metrics")

-Every request is recorded as a counter (responder_requests_total{method,path,status}) and a latency histogram (responder_request_duration_seconds).
+Every request is recorded as a counter (responder_requests_total{method,path,status}), a latency histogram (responder_request_duration_seconds), and an in-flight gauge (responder_requests_in_flight — requests currently being handled, the series capacity dashboards want).
 Labels use the route pattern (/users/{id}), not the raw path, so cardinality stays bounded; requests matching no route are labelled unmatched.
 Point Prometheus, Grafana Alloy, or any compatible scraper at the endpoint and you have dashboards.

 Structured Logging